nickthecoder/tedi/README.md

 - Applying highlights, which change the font weight or style, only work correctly with mono-spaced fonts.
 - Highlights won't work correctly if they change the font size or font family
+- HighlightRanges are not considered part of the document, and therefore are not included in the undo/redo list.
+This is deliberate, so if you want to use TediArea as a rich text document editor, you are out of luck.
+Sorry.

 ### Undo/Redo is weird.